 Fructans are carbohydrates, also found in wheat, rye, barley and triticale.

 Some foods are not gluten free, but are suitable on the elimination phase.
 These include: oats, sourdough wheat and spelt breads, malt from barley, gluten as an ingredient, small amounts of wheat (up to ½ slice bread), glucose, dextrose and starch from wheat.

-Your doctor may have advised you to follow a low fodmap diet to help improve your gut symptoms.
-The diet may also be recommended during an inflammatory bowel flare-up, or pre surgery.
+A. Your doctor may advise you to follow a low fodmap diet to help improve your gut symptoms.
+It could also be suggested if you have an inflammatory bowel flare-up, or pre-surgery.

 Whatever the reason for following, please ensure that you have guidance form a specialised Dietitian.